 RRLF closes to new applications at 5pm on Friday 13 November.

 Applicants will be considered on a first come first serve basis and the closing date of the fund is subject to constant review.

 The Resilience & Recovery Loan Fund (RRLF) is a new fund for social enterprises and charities that are improving people’s lives across the UK who are experiencing disruption to their normal business model as a result of COVID-19.
 It has been established to make an existing government scheme (the Coronavirus Business Interruption Loan Scheme (CBILS - see below) more easily accessible to charities and social enterprises.

 To date, RRLF has approved loans from 18 charities and social enterprises, with a total value of over £6m.

 The RRLF is being run by Social Investment Business (SIB) with an initial £25m investment and support from Big Society Capital.
-SIB is the lender, and will work initially with three experienced social investor partners on delivery of the fund: Big Issue Invest, CAF Venturesome, Charity Bank, Resonance, Social Investment Scotland, Social and Sustainable Capital and Wales Council for Voluntary Action.
+SIB is the lender, and will work with experienced social investor partners on delivery of the fund: Big Issue Invest, CAF Venturesome, Charity Bank, Resonance, Social Investment Scotland, Social and Sustainable Capital and Wales Council for Voluntary Action.
 Other delivery partners may be added in future.
 See below for where to apply.

 The £25m is part of a wider package of support announced by Big Society Capital.

 £4m worth of grant funding has also been made available to be used alongside the Resilience and Recovery Loan Fund to support charities and social enterprises based in and delivering the majority of their impact in England.
 Those applying for loans under the RRLF might be eligible for part of the total amount approved to be provided as a grant, reducing the amount repayable.
 Please see section 6 below for further information.